addynz/NZ-Address-Autocomplete/README.md

 ## Awesomplete Extension

-Addy's autocomplete code is based on the awesomplete <https://github.com/LeaVerou/awesomplete> (MIT License) widget by extending it to call Addy's RESTful API address service.
+Addy's autocomplete code is based on the awesomplete <https://github.com/LeaVerou/awesomplete> (MIT License) widget by extending it to call Addy's NZ address finder API.

 ## Prices
 Addy's address autocomplete widget is free of charge; download and install it at no cost.
 Just setup an account with Addy to get your 1,500 free completed address lookups per month.
 If you require additional address transactions, simply pay as you go.
 See: https://www.addy.co.nz/pricing